-Drilling Techniques and hole spacing
+Drilling techniques and hole spacing

-A total of 92 diamond drill holes (including wedges) for 45,000 metres, and 19 underground channels for 18.75 metres were used as the input database for geological modelling and resource estimation.
+A total of 92 diamond drill holes (including wedges) totaling 45,000 metres and 19 underground channels for 18.75 metres were used as the input database for geological modelling and resource estimation.

 Drill core diameter was PQ, HQ and NQ depending upon depth.
-Tube type is unknown for Peñarroya driling, triple tube method was used for the historic Lundin Mining and FCR campaigns.
+Tube type is unknown for the historic Peñarroya drilling, whilst the triple tube method was used for the historic Lundin Mining and Europa Metals campaigns.

-No orientation has been done on the drill core.
+No orientation has been performed on the drill core.

-Drill and UG channel sample data spacing across the currect resource area ranges from approximately 50-100m x 50-100m centres within the most densely tested area towards the NW, stepping out to approximately 200m x 200m within the mid-section, and 100-200m x 500m in the SE.
+Drill and UG channel sample data spacing across the currect resource area ranges from approximately $50-100m \times 50-100m$ centres within the most densely tested area towards the NW, stepping out to approximately $200m \times 200m$ within the mid-section and $100-200m \times 500m$ in the SE.

-The distribution of drillholes, UG channel sampling, supported by surface and underground mapping is sufficient to establish the degree of geological and grade continuity appropriate for a JORC (2012) Inferred classification of resources.
+The distribution of drillholes and UG channel sampling, supported by surface and underground mapping, is sufficient to establish the degree of geological and grade continuity appropriate for a JORC (2012) Inferred classification of resources.